andromidasj/movie-list-hack-reactor/README.md

 ## 🗺️ Roadmap

 As of right now, this app has been visually designed exclusively for mobile.
 In other words, it _does_ work on desktop but it _doesn’t_ look pretty — yet.
-In the coming weeks, I’m considering:
+In the future I'll consider:

 - [ ] Add desktop UI from the ground-up, implementing a responsive design that looks great on all devices
 - [ ] Add other visual goodies like dark/light mode